Anyone who lives long enough questions. Why do the wicked prosper? Why do the young die? Why does potential wither while evil thrives?

-As does a meal with friends.
-Jesus’ concern in his final hours isn’t with imminent, brutal suffering but with a final gesture of friendship.
+Seeing his hopes unravel and his plans destroyed, Jesus plans a last meal.
+His concern in his final hours isn’t with imminent, brutal suffering but with a last, poignant gesture of friendship.
 He reaches out to them–and to us–with the nurture of bread, the spirit of wine and the praise of song.
 During his whole ordeal, there is no word of recrimination, though it would be understandable.
-He responds to insulting betrayal by pouring out love.
+He responds to crushing betrayal by pouring out love.

 To the logical, it makes no sense.
 But to the believer, the powerless triumph.
 Those who seem defeated ultimately win.
-The questions aren’t answered, but they are blessed by the presence of One who lives through them.
+The questions aren’t answered, but One goes before us who lives through them, endures.